andrewtdiz/Weave/docs/api-reference/animation/animatable.md

 reasonably be represented as a fixed-length array of numbers, then it is animatable.

-Any data type present in this type can be animated by Fusion.
+Any data type present in this type can be animated by Weave.

 ```Lua
 number | CFrame | Color3 | ColorSequenceKeypoint | DateTime | NumberRange |